Marge vs. Singles, Seniors, Childless Couples and Teens, and Gays: Cultural references

-At the start of the episode Bart is watching a TV show called the The Gator Baiter.
+At the start of the episode Bart is watching a TV show called The Gator Baiter.
 This show and its Australian presenter are parodies of The Crocodile Hunter and its presenter Steve Irwin.

 The coded language used by Bart and Lisa, that Marge states she can also understand, is known as Pig Latin.

 The depiction of Milhouse crying after Moe modifies the Toys "R" Us store logo is directly copied from the 1943 film Divide and Conquer, which shows a French man crying as the French army departs the city of Marseille after they are defeated by the Nazis.

 While attempting to get the TV remote from Maggie, Homer impersonates Curly Howard from the Three Stooges.

 The babies becoming naked and passing pacifiers as if they are drugs at the baby concert while the song "Gimme Shelter" by The Rolling Stones plays in the background is a reference to the Woodstock music festival and the Altamont Free Concert.